Mike Woodson: New York Knicks (2011–2014)

 On August 29, 2011, the New York Knicks announced that Mike Woodson was hired as an assistant coach under head coach Mike D'Antoni.
 On March 14, 2012, Woodson was named interim head coach after D'Antoni's resignation.
 In his debut as interim head coach, the Knicks defeated the Portland Trail Blazers 121–79.
-Under Woodson, the 2011–12 Knicks finished 18–6 during the regular season and clinched a playoff spot for the second straight year, this time as the seventh seed, making it the first clinched consecutive playoff berth since making 13 straight playoff appearances from 1988 to 2001.
+Under Woodson, the 2011–12 Knicks finished 18–6 during the regular season and clinched a playoff spot for the second straight year, this time as the seventh seed, making it the first clinched consecutive playoff berth since making 14 straight playoff appearances from 1988 to 2001.
 The team's 36–30 record was the highest winning percentage for the team since the 2000–01 season.
 The Knicks proceeded to the playoffs but, due in part to injuries to Jeremy Lin, Baron Davis, and Iman Shumpert, the team fell to the Heat in the playoffs.
 Nevertheless, the Knicks removed Woodson's interim status and he was officially named the full-time head coach on May 25, 2012.

 Woodson's 2012–13 Knicks compiled an 18–5 record to start the season, their best start since 1993.
 In their first four games, they scored at least 100 points and won by double digits in all games.
 By the All-Star break in mid-February 2013, the Knicks compiled a 32–18 record, placing them second in the Eastern Conference.
 On April 9, the Knicks secured the Atlantic Division title for the first time since the 1993–94 NBA season.
 The team finished the season 54–28 and set the NBA single-season record for three-pointers.
 On May 3, the Knicks defeated the Boston Celtics in the first round of the NBA playoffs, 4–2, their first playoff victory since 2000, but were subsequently eliminated in the second round of the playoffs, losing the series to the Indiana Pacers 4–2.

 Woodson's 2013–14 Knicks Knicks struggled with a 3–13 start and the team never fully recovered, finishing with a record of 37–45 and missing the playoffs for the first time in four seasons.
 On April 21, 2014, Woodson was fired from the New York Knicks head coaching position along with his entire coaching staff.
 Woodson finished his tenure as New York's coach with a total record of 109–79 (.680).
-He was a coach and mentor to Knick all-stars Carmelo Anthony, Baron Davis, Jason Kidd, Amar'e Stoudemire, and Rasheed Wallace.
+He was a coach and mentor to Knick players such as Carmelo Anthony and Amar'e Stoudemire.